gina-alaska/alaska_affordable_energy_model/README.md

 ## Uninstall Development version

     python setup.py develop -u

+## Building the documentation

+    the documentation requires that Sphinx be installed.

+    pip install Sphinx

+    To build the docs in the docs/build folder.
+From the root of the code repo:

+    sphinx-build  -b html ./docs/source/ docs/build/

+    or more generally:

+    sphinx-build  -b html [path to docs/source/] [path to output folder]

 ## development python examples:
 from an interactive python prompt (can be done from any where if installed using python setup.py develop)